Sitapur district: Religion

 Hindus constitute about 79% of total population of the district and Muslims are about 20% of the total population.
 In Sitapur, Hindus and Muslims work together in the carpet industry.
 The district has a concentration of fakirs.

 Languages

 At the time of the 2011 Census of India, 93.12% of the population in the district spoke Hindi (or a related language) and 5.62% Urdu as their first language.

-Languages spoken here include Awadhi, a vernacular in the Hindi continuum spoken by over 98 million people, mainly in the Awadh region.
+Languages spoken here include Awadhi, a vernacular in the Hindi continuum spoken by over 38 million people, mainly in the Awadh region.
 Sanskrit, Punjabi and English are also understood among a minuscule minority.
 Apart from Hindi, English is now part of curricula in most government and private schools.

 Agriculture

 Agriculture is the primary activity in the district, with wheat, rice, and urad being the staple crops with sugarcane, mustard and groundnuts as cash crops.
 The crop area of peppermint is also rapidly increasing especially in eastern part of the district.
 Narrow tracts of sandy soils in the valley of rivers produce potato, groundnuts and ginger.
 Banana plantations are becoming popular among farmers recently.
+Sitapur is also famous for its mango, namely Dasheri.

+Economy

+Sitapur has a diverse economy primarily driven by agriculture.
+The fertile plains of the region support the cultivation of various crops, including wheat, sugarcane, rice, and pulses, making agriculture a vital part of the local economy.
+Additionally, Sitapur is known for its production of handloom textiles and traditional crafts, which contribute to the livelihood of many artisans in the area.
+The district has also seen a gradual increase in small-scale industries and trade, bolstered by its strategic location and improving infrastructure.
+Sitapur has officially been integrated into the State Capital Region of the Uttar Pradesh government.
+This designation is expected to enhance agricultural and industrial investments in the area, ultimately providing a significant boost to the local economy.
+Despite these developments, challenges such as seasonal flooding and reliance on monsoon rains continue to impact agricultural productivity and the overall economic stability of the region.